 My personal writing has often been about my home neighborhood of Kenilworth in Washington, DC.
 The life of the ‘hood, and my family’s unique position as Amish-Mennonite ‘missionaries’ in this urban black community, features often in my creative work.
 I’ve written essays and poetry about the neighborhood, completed a self-directed community and oral history project, and published a booklet of neighborhood history.

-My parents, Elmer and Fannie Lapp, lived in Kenilworth off and on from 1965 to 2001, working beside other volunteers to start a church.
+My parents, Elmer and Fannie Lapp, lived in Kenilworth off and on from 1965 to 2001.
+White Amish-Mennonites living cross-culturally in a black, low-income area, they worked beside other volunteers to start and maintain a church.
 Though my mom and dad no longer lived in Kenilworth, I moved back there from 2003 to 2006 to write about the community and my family’s experience there.
 Here is some of my work, which is ongoing.

 Kenilworth: A DC Neighborhood by the Anacostia River

 An increasing fascination with Kenilworth’s past culminated in a self-published, 32 page booklet on neighborhood history published with support from the Humanities Council of Washington, DC and the DC Historic Preservation Office.
 Famous for its water gardens and later hosting the city dump, the area’s change from farmland to housing projects highlights the history of land use, housing, race, and changing attitudes toward river and swamp areas in the nation’s capital.
 You can download a pdf of this free publication.

 My essay on Kenilworth history also appears in the second edition of Washington at Home, the go-to book for historical information on DC’s neighborhoods, edited by Kathryn Schneider Smith and published by Johns Hopkins University Press.
 Buy the book to have my Kenilworth essay in print and learn more about the city’s communal history outside of the political spotlight.